TenjinInc/procrastinator/README.md

 # Procrastinator
-Procrastinator is a pure ruby job scheduling gem to allow your app to put off work for later.
+Procrastinator is a pure Ruby job scheduling gem.
+Put off tasks until later (or at least let another process handle it).
-Tasks are scheduled in queues and those queues are monitored by separate worker subprocesses.
-Once the scheduled time arrives, the queue worker performs that task.

 If the task fails to complete or takes too long, it delays it and tries again later.